QuasiIdeas/BunchOfQuasiIdeas/Time capsule project.md

 We focus on generation Z, which, according to statistics, wants to live as independently as possible, to do something with their own hands.

-A person who plays the role of a propagandist due to the specifics of digital platforms such as youtube or spotify Should regularly emphasize the importance of projects like apocaliptoiLIB and the time capsule for prosperity or just simple survival humanity in the future.
+A person who plays the role of a propagandist due to the specifics of digital platforms such as youtube or spotify Should regularly emphasize the importance of projects like the time capsule for prosperity or just simple survival humanity in the future.
 We need to remind people all the time about the importance of manual labor, the importance of knowledge or know-how. about how to do something useful with your own hands.